Summer Youth Programs 2018 (Pre-K through 8th Grades)

 If you need to cancel your registration, please contact our Youth Programs Manager at email@example.com or call 970-901-1395.
 You will receive a refund via a check from RMBL according to these guidelines:

-- Full Refund (less the $25 registration fee) of tuition is given if we receive notice of participant’s cancellation prior to June 1, 2017.
+- Full Refund of tuition is given if we receive notice of participant’s cancellation prior to June 1, 2018.

-- A 50% Refund (less the $25 registration fee) of tuition is given if we receive notice of a participant’s cancellation after June 1, 2017.
+- A 50% Refund of tuition is given if we receive notice of a participant’s cancellation anytime after June 1, 2018.

 - No Refunds are given for cancellations made the day before or the day of the program.

-We will keep this website up-to-date with information regarding when programs fill.
+We keep this website up-to-date with information regarding when programs fill.
 For each full program, we create a first-come first-serve style waitlist, and when we receive a cancellation, we will contact you to see if your child would still like to attend the program.
+Please do not register for full programs (listed above with the schedule).

 At the beginning of each program day, students are divided into appropriate age groups (grades K-2, grades 3-5 and grades 6-8) with assigned instructors.